Exhibition, Film Screening, Blog Launch, March 4-6

 Mark Lord, director, dramaturg, writer, and chair of the Theater Program says, “Our program is grounded in the actual making of theater, which means that we engage fully in the creative work and the theories that engage that work.
 We try to put theory and practice into productive dialogue with one another.
 By doing so, we enter into conversation with artists who have gone before us and with artists in the same room with us, as we test what we’ve learned, formulate our own new ideas and questions, and strengthen our own creative practices.”

 The Theater Program actively supports and promotes the value of creative practice in a liberal arts education.

 The Theater Program is made up of working artists.
 Everyone involved has their own creative life—they act, direct, research, write, design, and make all sorts of things, here at Bryn Mawr and beyond the campus, in their own lives.
 As artists committed to the development of their own creative practices, faculty and staff are deeply committed to helping students develop a creative practice and lives of their own as artists.

 Why is all that important?
-Assistant Professor of Theater Catharine Slusar is an actor and director and our main acting professor who has this to say about the role of theater and the arts in a liberal arts education:
+Assistant Professor of Theater Catharine Slusar, an actor and director and the program's main acting professor, has this to say about the role of theater and the arts in a liberal arts education: